grnet/synnefo/docs/admin-guide.rst

 Finally, the admin can decide to have a user's VMs being allocated to a specific backend, with the ``BACKEND_PER_USER`` setting.
 This is a mapping between users and backends.
-If the user is found in ``BACKEND_PER_USER``, then Synnefo allocates all his/hers VMs to the specific backend set in the variable.
+If the user is found in ``BACKEND_PER_USER``, then Synnefo allocates all his/hers VMs to the specific backend in the variable, even if is marked as drained (useful for testing).

 Managing Virtual Machines